learn-co-curriculum/find_distance/README.md

 ## find_distance(graph, vertex_a, vertex_b) / findDistance(graph, vertexA, vertexB)

 Use BFS to return the shortest distance from vertex A to B. If there is no path, return -1.
 The graph and vertices will always be valid.
+The graph will always contain vertices and vertices A and B will always be in the graph.
 We will be using a directed disconnected graph.

+If you are asked to find the distance from a vertex back to itself, i.e. a cycle, return the distance of the cycle, rather than 0.
+Be aware that there might not be a cycle.

 ```
 graph = {